NeLLi-team/gvclass/docs/reference/marker-annotations.md

 # Marker annotations

 Majority functional annotation for each of the 1671 HMM marker models in GVClass, derived from the consensus annotation of the member proteins in each model.
-This is a snapshot of database bundle **v1.7.1**.
+This table is included with the repo-local **v2.0.0** resources.
+The v2.0.0 update adds marker-specific reference FASTA records, not new HMM model names, so the marker annotation snapshot itself is unchanged from the v1.7.1 public download bundle.

 Download the full table, including per-annotation support counts (`majority_count`, `total_proteins`), here: [marker-annotations.tsv](marker-annotations.tsv).
 Regenerate it with `python scripts/gen_marker_annotations_doc.py` after a database update.
 For the marker panels that feed the summary table and the genetic codes, see [Marker panels and genetic codes](markers.md).